Uganda Airlines weathers flight disruptions as pilot shortages bite

 The carrier was forced to delay or cancel flights altogether in order to stay within safe operating margins relating to crew rest times, chief executive officer Jenifer Bamuturaki told a section of journalists February 3, on the sidelines of a senior management retreat, at Speke Resort Munyonyo in Kampala.

 “While we had the aircraft, we did not have the pilots.
-In order not to burst safety margins with the available crew roster, we had to sacrifice the schedule, which resulted in with frequent flight delays or postponements during December,” she explained.
+In order not to burst safety margins with the available crew roster, we had to sacrifice the schedule, which resulted into frequent flight delays or postponements during December,” she explained.

 Flanked by head of flight operations David Kaweesa and head of compliance Michael Kaliisa, Bamuturaki was reacting to reacting to recent media reports in which the Uganda Professional Pilots Association accused Uganda Airlines of working flight crew for as long as 17 consecutive days without a break.